-For the last time, forget juice cleanses and detox diets.
-They’re fluffy nonsense words.
+Forget juice cleanses and detox diets.
 While there’s probably nothing wrong with drinking your weight in liquid kale, it won’t flush out toxins any faster than if you were eating, you know, actual food.

-The good news: There’s a little-known way your body does cleanse itself, and it’s a process that you can control.
+The good news: There’s a little-known way your body does cleanse itself, and it’s a process you can optimize.

 All you need to do is practice a little self-cannibalism.